eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Whether to enabled support for issuing Learning Credentials.
 Default value: `true`

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY`
+Description: Whether to generate a new, or use an existing key-pair for signing Learning Credentials.
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY_KEYSTORE`
+Description: Location of the keystore from which to load the key-pair for signing Learning Credentials.
+Uses Spring Resource URL syntax.
+Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY_KEYSTORE_TYPE`
+Description: Type of the keystore from which to load the key-pair for signing Learning Credentials.
+Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY_KEYSTORE_PASSWORD`
+Description: Password of the keystore from which to load the key-pair for signing Learning Credentials.
+Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY_ALIAS`
+Description: Alias of the key-pair for signing Learning Credentials.
+Default value: N/A

+Variable: `ISSUER_LEARNINGCREDENTIAL_SIGNING_KEY_PASSWORD`
+Description: Password of the key-pair for signing Learning Credentials.
+Default value: N/A

 Variable: `ISSUER_LEARNINGCREDENTIAL_SDJWTVC_ENCODER_DIGESTS_HASHALGORITHM`
 Description: Hash algorithm used to calculate the disclosure digests of Learning Credentials issued in *SD-JWT VC* format.
 Allowed values: `sha-256`, `sha-384`, `sha-512`, `sha3-256`, `sha3-384`, `sha3-512`